-In 2022/23, we organised 5 face-to-face support events:
+In 2023/24, we organised 5 face-to-face support events:

-- Family Days: 3 events in Oxford, Newcastle, and Wrexham this included the presentation of our CHECT Champions award to some incredibly brave and deserving children. - Teenage and Young Adult Day: 1 event in Birmingham. - Adult Day: 1 event in Liverpool.
+- Family Days: 3 events in Stafford, Glasgow, and London these included the presentation of our CHECT Champions award to some incredibly brave and deserving children. - Teenage and Young Adult Day: 1 event in Watford. - Adult Day: 1 event in Sheffield.